-- 3.17.1 A toe rail of minimum height 25 mm (1 in) shall be permanently installed around the foredeck from abreast the mast, except in way of fittings and not further inboard from the edge of the working deck than one third of the local half-beam. - 3.17.2 The following variations shall apply:-
+- 3.17.1 A toe rail of minimum height 25 mm (1 in) shall be permanently installed around the foredeck from abreast the mast, except in way of fittings and not further inboard from the edge of the working deck than one third of the local half-beam. - 3.17.2 The following variations shall apply:- as an intermediate lifeline).
+January 1994 and after the toe rail shall be fitted as close as practicable to the vertical axis of stanchion bases but not further inboard than 1/3 the local half-beam.

-Earliest of Age or Series Date minimum requirements any before a toe rail minimum height of 20 mm (3/4 in) is

-January 1981 acceptable. any before January 1993 an additional lifeline of minimum height 25 mm (1 in) and maximum height 50 mm (2 in) is acceptable in lieu of a toe rail (but shall not count as an intermediate lifeline). any January 1994 and after the toe rail shall be fitted as close as practicable to the vertical axis of stanchion bases but not further inboard than 1/3 the local half-beam.
+LOA Earliest of Age or Series Date minimum requirements any before January 1981 a toe rail minimum height of 20 mm (3/4 in) is acceptable. any before January 1993 an additional lifeline of minimum height 25 mm (1 in) and maximum height 50 mm (2 in) is acceptable in lieu of a toe rail (but shall not count